Taking the Bus in Spanish: Don’t get lost in Mexico

 (Have a nice trip!)

-Recap: The most important chunks
+Recap: The most important chunks about bus in Spanish

-So here are the most important chunks again that you will definitely need when riding the bus:
+So here are the most important chunks again that you will definitely need when riding the bus:Â

-- un boleto para… (a ticket to…) and then you say whichever city you want to go
+un boleto para… | a ticket to … + the city you want to go |

-- ¿Cuánto es?
-(How much is it?)
+¿Cuánto es? | How much is it? |

-- De aquí al centro son como quince minutos.
-(From here to downtown is about 15 minutes.)
+De aquĂ al centro son como quince minutos. | From here to downtown is about minutes. |

-- la terminal de autobuses ( the bus terminal)
+la terminal de autobuses | the bus terminal |

-- ¿A qué hora sale el siguiente autobús?
-(At what time is the next bus?)
+¿A qué hora sale el siguiente autobús? | At what time is the next bus? |

-- ¿Le gustaría un boleto para esa corrida?
-(Would you like a ticket for that trip?)
+ÂżLe gustarĂa un boleto para esa corrida? | Would you like a ticket for that trip? |

-- ¿Dónde está la taquilla?
-(Where is the ticket office?)
+¿Dónde está la taquilla? | Where is the ticket office? |

-- ¿Puedo hablar con tu gerente?
-(Can I speak with your manager?)
+ÂżPuedo hablar con tu gerente? | Can I speak with your manager? |

-- ¿Cuántas paradas hace el autobús?
-(How many stops does the bus do?)
+¿Cuántas paradas hace el autobús? | How many stops does the bus do? |

-- ¿A qué hora llegaríamos al destino final?
-(A what time are we arriving at the final destination?)
+ÂżA quĂ© hora llegarĂamos al destino final? | At what time are we arriving at the final destination? |